hsynercn/omni/README.md

    }
 ]
 ```
 External REST Countries API has a list of codes endpoint which returns an object list via supplied ISO 3166-1 2-letter or 3-letter country code list.
 Countries API list of codes endpoint is a good option for current scenario, bulk fetching eliminates HTTP overhead and extra memory usage.
 Countries API endpoint constructs the response from valid county codes, other invalid codes returned as nulls in response list.
 List of codes endpoint only returns an error if there is no valid code in the supplied country code list.
-CountryService class encapsulates the Countries API, current implementation provides country access with getAll, getByName, getByCode, getByCodeList methods.
-Only getByCodeList is used for current needs, for future requirementes this class can expand Countries API access(with required unit test additions).
+CountryService class encapsulates the Countries API; the current implementation provides country access with getAll, getByName, getByCode, getByCodeList methods.
+Only getByCodeList is used for current needs, for future requirements this class can expand Countries API access(with required unit test additions).

 Sample URL for REST Countries API behavior demonstration:
 https://restcountries.eu/rest/v2/alpha?codes=col;no;ee;fffff;dddddd;